OUR

 Educational support

 Part of the training and development strategy is to create opportunities for employees to invest in personal development through our correspondence study scheme.
-Thirty-one permanent employees were awarded interest-free loans to pursue their studies and obtain formal undergraduate qualifications, and fifteen permanent employees were awarded financial assistance for postgraduate qualifications.
-Rössing further provided none-refundable financial contributions towards the tuition fees of 24 children of both permanent employees and pensioners who were furthering their studies at various universities.
+Thirty-one (31) permanent employees were awarded an interest-free study loan to pursue their studies and obtain formal qualifications from tertiary institutions, of which six were on post-graduate qualification level.
+Rössing further provided non-refundable financial contributions towards the tuition fees of 33 children of permanent employees and children of pensioners who studied at various universities and vocational training institutions.
+One of the full-time employees was also assisted with a non-refundable grant as part of the individual development plan with the company.

 Vocational Education and Training Levy